A spicy Korean stew made with kimchi (Korean fermented cabbage), tofu, and mushrooms, Kimchi Chigae will warm you right up and keep the chill at bay.

 Note: The consistency of Minute Miso is more liquid than typical miso.
 If you cannot find Minute Miso, you can substitute with 1 Tbsp. miso paste (awase miso or white miso preferred) and 1 Tbsp. dashi/water for 2 Tbsp.
 Hikari Miso’s Minute Miso.

-Hikari Miso products will be available in Amazon soon (some are available already).
+Hikari Miso products are now available on Amazon.
 You can also buy Hikari Miso products in Japanese grocery stores (my local Japanese and Asian stores carry their product).

 Disclosure: This post is sponsored by Hikari Miso.
 To read more about my partnership with Hikari Miso, click click here.